Family, Friends gather to celebrate the life of Roane County NAACP President, Joe Eskridge

 Eskridge leaves behind his wife and 3 children as well as grandchildren and siblings.

 If you would like to help the Eskridge family continue Joe’s legacy, they are taking contributions to the Greenwood School Education Foundation at P.O.
-Box 1656
+Box 1656, Kingston, Tennessee.